SeismicSource/sourcespec/docs/theoretical_background.rst

     0.7  &  f \ge 0.25 Hz\\
   \end{cases}

 Note that here we use the square root of eq.
-8 in Boatwright et al. (2002), since we correct the spectral amplitude and not the energy.
+8 in :cite:t:`Boatwright2002`, since we correct the spectral amplitude and not the energy.